learn-academy-2023-charlie/full-stack-rails-team-thunderbolt-instructors/README.md

 - Click on the project link in the slack channel
 - Join the team created by first team member
 - Clone the repo onto desktop directory
+- Install all gems and dependencies: $ bundle
+- Create a db: $ rails db:create
+***NOTE: The instances for each database is only on your local machine.
+Each member will have to create instances for their database.***

 ## Process
 ***NOTE: Create a branch for each feature added to the application***